invoke-ai/InvokeAI/docs/contributing/contribution_guides/development.md

 ## Best Practices:
 * Keep your pull requests small.
 Smaller pull requests are more likely to be accepted and merged
 * Comments!
-Commenting your code helps reviwers easily understand your contribution
+Commenting your code helps reviewers easily understand your contribution
 * Use Python and Typescript’s typing systems, and consider using an editor with [LSP](https://microsoft.github.io/language-server-protocol/) support to streamline development
 * Make all communications public.
 This ensure knowledge is shared with the whole community